FusionSid/WordleSolver/README.md

 In web/main.py it just shows the word of the day on a basic flask site.
 Also prints it to terminal.

-This bot has worked 2 days in a row for me but maybe i just go lucky so if it doesnt work tommorow ill delete this repo